ftrader/bitcoinfork-collaborative-spec/design.md

-A new consensus parameter, nMVFActivateForkHeight, will be added in params.h / chainparams.cpp, and initialized with the default trigger heights according to each network, as defined in mvf-bu.h .
+A new consensus parameter, nMVFActivateForkHeight, will be added in params.h / chainparams.cpp, and initialized with the default trigger heights according to each network, as defined in mvf-core.h .

 An access function MVFActivateForkHeight() return a constant object will also be provided.
 (TODO: not needed?)